TAToolbox/python-class-helper/README.md

 ## Setup

 To 'install' Class Helper, navigate to the repository and run `sh setup.sh`.
 This will install the requirements and setup the virtual environment.
 When it completes, you won't need to run the setup script again.
-Run `sh run.sh`, the setup script gave you execute rights so it shouldn't take more than that.
+Run `sh run.sh`, to activate the virtual environment and start the application.

 The first time Class Helper is run, you will see a window asking you to select a Lesson Plans directory.
 Choose the lesson plans directory corresponding to the course you would like to work with.
 Handling multiple classes is in the works but for now you can only select one class to work with.
 The next window is for the class repo.
 The third and final window of the setup process will ask you to choose a class day from the list of folders in the class repo.
 A toggle is in the works for swapping class days or if the class only has one set of days.
 After selection, Class helper will open.
 Your settings are saved so you won't see the setup windows again unless you choose to change the source directories in the file menu.